microsoft/dstoolkit-coding-agreement/coding_agreement.md

 ## Purpose of this document

 This document sets a baseline to ensure code quality during a project.
 It provides guidelines on Python coding best practices, but it can be adapted to any other programming language.
-You will also find insights on responsibilities expected for a developer / data scientist before opening a Pull Request, and for a reviewer to ensure a good and constructive review.
+You will also find insights on responsibilities expected from a developer / data scientist before opening a Pull Request, and from a reviewer to ensure a good and constructive review.

 ## Code reviews

 [Code reviews](https://microsoft.github.io/code-with-engineering-playbook/code-reviews/inclusion-in-code-review/) are an important part of our job as data scientists.
-They help share our work with others and grow together as a team while improving code quality and sharing understanding
+They help ensure the quality of our work, share it with others, and grow together as a team while improving code quality and sharing understanding.

 ### Cheat sheets